 - Students are required to participate for the full duration period of the program.

-- Undergraduates work for eight weeks under the guidance of a faculty or research mentor at a participating Alliance institution.
+- Undergraduates will work under the guidance of a research mentor at a participating Alliance institution for eight weeks.

 - Students will gain theoretical knowledge and practical experience in an academic research environment.